ont-app/igraph-vocabulary/README.md

 <a name="h2-resolve-namespace-prefixes-function"></a>
 ## The `resolve-namespace-prefixes` function

-It may be the case that you are referencing a graph whose URIs may be in need of translating into KWIs.
+It may be the case that you are referencing a graph whose URIs may need translating into KWIs.
 In such cases, you can apply this function as a [reduce-spo](https://cljdoc.org/d/ont-app/igraph/0.1.5/api/ont-app.igraph.core#reduce-spo):

 ```